How to Format Your Emails With Examples & Best Practices

 While you are deciding on how to format your email marketing campaigns, ensure that you follow these best practices to get the desired results:

 • Use a clear and easy-to-understand email address.
-The name and domain name should be clear and clearly indicate the email's sender.
+The name and domain name should be clear, and the email's sender should be indicated.

-• Follow all the email etiquettes such as greetings, how to close, etc.
+• Follow all the email etiquette such as greetings, how to close, etc.

-• Use tone and style that will resonate most with the recipient.
+• Use tone and style that resonates most with the recipients.

-• Keep your target recipient and the intent of your emails at the core while writing the email.
+• Keep your target recipients and the intent of your emails at the core while writing the email.

-• Always preview your emails for typos and other errors before sending them.
+• Always preview your emails for typos, appropriate font and pixels, email spacing issues, and other errors before sending them.

 • Personalize your email wherever possible - subject line, greetings, email copy, email call to action, etc.